To obtain the M.S. degree, students in the PMP should complete at least 30 credits, with an average grade of at least B, distributed as follows:

 In this course plan, the student takes three 500-level courses, four 700-level non-799 courses, independent studies (CS 799), and three 1-credit CS seminars.
 Alternatively, the student may do an internship during the summer of Year 1 and it can be counted toward the credits of CS 799.
 This is just a sample; other course plans are possible.
 Note that taking CS 799 in the summer of Year 1 and the fall of Year 2 means working on an independent study with a professor, possibly with weekly meetings, mutually determined by the student and the professor.
 There are no lectures to attend for this course.
 When taking CS 799, the student can study and write an in-depth survey on a research topic that is relevant to his or her work, or examine how the course materials can be applied to his or her everyday work.

-At the start of the program, students will need to submit a tentative plan of study that needs to be approved by a graduate advisor.
-Students will meet with a graduate advisor early in each fall semester to discuss a plan of study for the academic year.
+At the start of the program and each semester thereafter, students will need to submit a tentative plan of study to be approved by their assigned faculty advisor.
+Students are welcome to meet with their assigned faculty advisor to further discuss their program plan of study.

 We will consider offering a subset of our CS courses in the evenings, to ensure that those students who cannot take time off work to attend our regular daytime courses can attend these evening courses.
 Currently we do not offer online courses, but will consider them as the program grows.